Generic Name: mirtazapine (mir-TAZ-a-peen)

 - if you have allergies to medicines, foods, or other substances

-- if you have liver problems, high cholesterol or triglycerides, kidney problems, heart problems, blood vessel problems (eg, in the brain or heart), or a low white blood cell count
+- if you have liver problems, high cholesterol or triglycerides, kidney problems, heart problems, blood vessel problems (eg, in the brain or heart), increased eye pressure or glaucoma, or a low white blood cell count

-- if you have a history of dizziness or fainting, seizures, heart attack, angina (chest pain), or stroke
+- if you have a history of dizziness or fainting, seizures, heart problems (eg, irregular heartbeat, heart attack), angina (chest pain), or stroke

 - if you have low blood pressure, low blood volume, or low blood sodium levels, or if you are dehydrated